rachelschipull/TechPaths/README.md

 PORT = 'your preferred local host port'
 DB_STRING = 'mongodb database string'

-Use "npm start" to run locally with nodemon.
+Use "node server.js" to run locally, nodemon has been disabled, but you may enable in your own environment if you wish by changing the script.